denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 Elasticsearch
 -------------
+Search is optionally provided by Elasticsearch which can be run as a local installation (i.e., ES instance on the VM itself), or against a network-accessible ES cluster located off the VM.

-Local search is optionally provided by Elasticsearch.
-You can install it thusly:
+If you wish use a local instance, you can install it thusly:
 ::
     $ cd /opt/ddr-local/
     $ sudo make get-elasticsearch